square/workflow/README.md

 # workflow

+Workflow: an architecture that allows composable state machines to drive UI navigation and content, where the state machines are cleanly separated from UI code.

 _**This project is currently experimental and the API subject to breaking changes without notice.**
 Follow Square's engineering blog, [The Corner](https://medium.com/square-corner-blog), to see when this project becomes stable._